The Ultimate OSHA Compliance Guide

 Rights & Responsibilities of Employers

-Any employer who is covered by OSHA has a duty to create a safe working environment free of recognized hazards and to follow all applicable OSHA health and safety standards.
+Any employer who is covered by OSHA has a duty to create a safe working environment free of recognized hazards and to follow all the OSHA health and safety standards that apply.
 Employers must identify and fix any health and safety hazards by making possible physical or engineering changes to working conditions before simply relying on personal protective equipment (PPE) like masks and gloves, etc. to deal with a hazard.

 For example, if there is a hazardous situation where harmful fumes are posing a risk to workers, the employer would have to try something like switching to safer chemicals, improving ventilation or trying to keep fumes away from workers before simply stating that workers have to wear a certain type of air-purifying mask to address the hazard.

-Employers must try to address the hazard in a way that improves the working conditions rather than just mandating protective equipment or administrative approaches like rules or warning signs as a solution.
+Employers must try to address the hazard in a way that improves the working conditions rather than just mandating protective equipment, rules, or warning signs as a solution.